 Groups

-CMHC offers therapy groups, therapeutic classes, and skill-building workshops that address a range of student needs.
+CMHC offers therapy groups that address a range of student needs.
 Some students are initially hesitant to participate in a group, but those who join consistently find them to be a beneficial and positive experience.

 New groups start each semester.
 Most therapy and support groups have five to ten members.
-Classes and workshops, which are more educational and skill building in nature, may be larger.
+Groups that are more educational and skill building in nature may be larger.
 The number of sessions per group varies, concluding before the end of the semester.
 Usually, students meet in advance with the facilitator(s) to discuss their interest.
-Students can attend others on a drop-in basis.
+Students can attend other groups on a drop-in basis.
 To learn about the different group options, please refer to the list below.

 If you are interested in a group that is full, call (512) 471-3515 or come by CMHC Monday through Friday between 8 a.m. and 5 p.m. to discuss your needs.